AlibabaCloudDocs/cfw/intl.en-US/User Guide/Log analysis/Overview.md

 The log analysis service of Cloud Firewall provides internet traffic logs and real-time log analysis.

 The log analysis service of Cloud Firewall can automatically collect and store real-time log of both inbound and outbound traffic.
-It outputs query analysis, reports, alarms, and downstream computing interconnection and delivery capabilities to provide you with analysis result.
+It outputs query analysis, reports, alarms, and downstream computing interconnection and provide you with detailed analysis result.

 ## Benefits {#section_nx2_jxn_rx8 .section}